vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 Well, then you'd have two columns named `max`, which isn't very useful!

 To avoid situations like this, SQL allows you to do something called _aliasing_.
 Aliasing simply means you assign a temporary name to something.
 To alias, you use the `AS` keyword.
-For example, in the above example we could use aliases to make the result set clearer:
+For example, in the above example we could use aliases to make the result clearer:

 ```
 SELECT MAX(budget) AS max_budget, MAX(duration) AS max_duration